AI decision infrastructure: how the record gets built.

 This is the architectural delta from Mixture-of-Agents to genuine multi-agent reasoning: one targeted exchange where the disagreement actually matters, decided by the Chairman's substance-based judgment of which role produced the strongest objection.

-On battle-tested runs, the Chairman's final synthesis (post-cross-examination, when applicable) is reviewed by a sixth model running in adversarial-FINRA-examiner mode.
-It reviews specifically for the failure modes a real examiner would surface in an enforcement letter: Marketing Rule 206(4)-1 issues, Investment Advisers Act §206 conflicts, FINRA Rule 2111 / Reg BI suitability gaps, books-and-records (17a-4 / 204-2) implications, and the AI-specific exam priorities the SEC published 2025-11-17.
+On battle-tested runs, the Chairman's final synthesis (post-cross-examination, when applicable) is reviewed by a sixth model running in adversarial SEC-RIA-examiner mode.
+It reviews specifically for the failure modes a real examiner would surface in a deficiency letter: Investment Advisers Act §206 conflicts and duty-of-care gaps, Marketing Rule 206(4)-1 issues, DOL PTE 2020-02 rollover gaps, books-and-records (Rule 204-2) implications, and the AI-specific exam priorities the SEC published 2025-11-17, with Reg BI / FINRA Rule 2111 applied to any broker-side recommendation.

-On a "pass" verdict, the artifact carries a verification stamp.
+On a "pass" verdict, the artifact carries a review stamp.
 On a "gap" verdict, the Chairman re-synthesizes once with the examiner's correction note appended; both the original gap (with rule citation) and the applied correction are documented on the artifact.
-The verification discipline is the feature — the artifact reads "FINRA-examiner-mode reviewed · no gap identified" or "gap → corrected" with the specific rule and the substance of the correction.
+The review discipline is the feature.
+The artifact reads "SEC-RIA-examiner-mode reviewed · no gap identified" or "gap → corrected" with the specific rule and the substance of the correction.

 The examiner is intentionally conservative: a borderline case is a pass.
 False positives degrade artifact quality more than false negatives, so the prompt instructs the examiner to flag only what a real examiner would call out.